Original Release Date: February 7, 2020

-In episode four of the Improving the System season.
-Just Science interviews Sarah Chu, Senior Adviser on Forensic Science Policy at the Innocence Project, about their work to end wrongful conviction.
+In episode four of our 2020 Improving the System season, Just Science interviews Sarah Chu, Senior Adviser on Forensic Science Policy at the Innocence Project, about their work to end wrongful conviction.
 Currently, there are over 2,500 cases on the National Registry of Exonerations.
 Organizations like the Innocence Project work tirelessly to put an end to wrongful convictions.
 They rely on people familiar with both policy and forensic science – people like Sarah Chu.
 Listen along as she discusses the Innocence Project and the impact that it has had on the criminal justice system in this episode of Just Science.

 The recording originally took place on May 5th, 2018 and some data may have changed since then.

 The paper referenced by Sarah in the podcast "INNOCENCE PROJECT: DNA EXONERATIONS, 1989-2014: REVIEW OF DATA AND FINDINGS FROM THE FIRST 25 YEARS" written by Emily West, Ph.D. and Vanessa Meterko, M.A., states that there were 73 cases involving hair microscopy problems, not 70.
 To read the article click here.